Up | Next | Prev | PrevTail | Tail |

 sqrt(x)

 but will have an internal form containing the two exponentiated terms.
-If you now subtract sqrt(x) from this expression, you will not get zero.
-Instead, the confusing form
+If you now

 sqrt(x) - sqrt(x)

 will result.
-To combine such exponentiated terms, the switch combineexpt should be turned on.
+To combine such exponentiated terms, the switch combineexpt

 sqrt(-8a^2*b)